 It comes after he made his 100th LaLiga appearance for the club against Alavés at the weekend.#LLL

 — La Liga Lowdown 🧡🇪🇸⚽️ (@LaLigaLowdown) August 16, 2021

 He was the man of the match in the UCL final against Liverpool that saw Madrid win their 14th title.

 With the German in midfield, it is always the season of “Kroos control.”
 Expert at dictating the tempo of the game with his gameplay and pinpoint passes, Kroos was imperious during Madrid’s three consecutive Champions League triumphs.
 That earned him a new contract which runs till 2023.

-Having developed into a key starter as a right-back, Carvajal’s long absences last term did hamper Madrid’s title charge.
-Now that he is back and ready to fire, the board moved quickly in extending his stay till 2025 as he will become a trusted lieutenant of Ancelotti.
+Having developed into a key starter as a right-back, Carvajal’s experience and winning mentality bring a lot to the dressing room.
+The board moved quickly in extending his stay till 2025 as he has become a trusted lieutenant of Ancelotti.

 The Belgian captain signed to much fanfare in 2019, but has been plagued with injuries and poor form.
 His effectiveness on the pitch has decreased gradually as he is no longer a starter for Ancelotti’s 11.
 Nevertheless, he is still at the club and looks to finally put his troubles behind him in order to rejuvenate his career.

 The centre-back/right-back’s value has slowly increased with time and he looks set to become one of the fixtures in defence.
-Nacho has already signed a two-year contract to stay till 2023 with alternatives hard to find in this pandemic affected market, he will be targeting a recall for the national side as well.
+Nacho contract to stay till 2023.
+His hard-working nature and ability to fill in multiple positions makes him a valuable asset for the star-studded Spanish champions.

-The winger-turned-wingback had some trouble adapting to his new position last term but will continue to see game time.
-Vasquez’s return from injury will be a welcome addition to the squad and his new deal sees him remain at the club till 2024.
+The winger-turned-wingback had some trouble adapting to his new position but continues to see game time.
+Vasquez’s return from injury was a welcome addition to the squad and his new deal sees him remain at the club till 2024.